 2. In a large skillet, melt butter and add the onion and celery.
 Sautee until vegetables are soft.
 Pour mixture into the bowl with the bread.
 Add the parsley, sage, rosemary, thyme, salt, and pepper.
 Stir together.

 3. In a medium bowl, whisk the eggs.
 Add the low-sodium chicken broth and whisk together.
 Pour mixture over dried bread cubes and mix well.
-Pour into prepared baking dish.
+Pour bread mixture into prepared baking dish.
 Cover with foil and bake for 35 minutes.
 Remove foil and bake for another 10-15 minutes until top is golden brown and middle is set.

 CAN I PREPARE STUFFING AHEAD OF TIME?